-In this paper we study the probabilities of the different phase portraits appearing in homogeneous planar vector fields.
-Their phase portraits in the Poincar\'{e} disk (\cite{DLA}) are well understood and they can be described in terms of the number of real zeroes of some associated polynomials, their relative position and several algebraic inequalities involving these zeroes and the parameters of the vector fields, see~\cite{A,CL,D}.
+In this paper we study the probabilities of the different phase portraits appearing in random planar homogeneous polynomial vector fields of degree $n.$ Their phase portraits in the Poincar\'{e} disk (\cite{DLA}) are well understood and they can be described in terms of the number of real zeroes of some associated polynomials, their relative position and several algebraic inequalities involving these zeroes and the parameters of the vector fields, see~\cite{A,CL,D}.

 We will focus on the quadratic and cubic cases and for completeness we also will tackle the linear case.
 In fact, the results for $n=1$ are well-known (\cite{LPP,PLPP}) and, for instance, they are proposed as an exercise in the S.~Strogatz book \cite[Exer.
 5.2.14, p.
 143]{Strog}.
 We include a simple and self-contained proof for this case.
 Our characterization of the different phase portraits, for $n\in\{1,2,3\},$ will be mainly based on the computation of the index at the origin, $i,$ and on the study of the number of invariant lines through it, $l.$ As we will see, these two numbers provide a complete algebraic characterization, by means of inequalities, of all the different classes of phase portraits with positive probability when $n$ is 1 or $2,$ and almost a complete one for $n=3.$